Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 - narrow hardware adaptation afford to small set of files with hardware adaptation layer
 - greatest part of ISO<i><sub>AgLib</sub></i> source code can be used without any changes for different platforms
 - enable project specific feature selection, source code maintenance and extension by strict modular design
-- facilitate development of application for both DIN 9684 and ISO 11783
+- facilitate development of application for ISO 11783
 - orientate design according to requirements of networks with more then two devices

 \section IndexMemoryUsage Information on Memory Resource Requirements